RedisLabs/redislabs-docs/content/rs/clusters/maintenance-mode.md

 - Enough nodes are still online to maintain quorum

-### Verify maintenance mode activation

-To verify maintenance mode for a node, use `rladmin status` and review the node's shards field.
-If that value is displayed in yellow (shown earlier), then the node is in maintenance mode.

-Avoid activating maintenance mode when it is already active.
-Maintenance mode activations stack.  that is, if you activate maintenance mode for a node that is already in maintenance mode, you will have to deactivate maintenance mode twice in order to restore full functionality.

 ### Prevent replica shard migration

 If you do not have enough resources available to move all of the shards to other nodes, you can turn maintenance mode on without migrating the replica shards.